 With us both looking forward to continued growth and success across motorsport’s elite level, my new partnership with Prosperity’s will help to bring further awareness of the company’s motorsport-centric services and their work to drive results both on and off the track.

-Alpinestars has supported me for the last four years since my early days in international karting in Italy.
+Alpinestars has supported me for the last few years since my early days in international karting in Italy.
 It has seen me through the end of my karting career into the beginning of my car career.

 Right from the outset, the company's vision and desire was to continually introduce innovative products that took performance to new and higher levels, and it continues to do this today.

 I have been lucky enough to have had several bespoke designed suits from Alpinestars and their team continue to help me define the look of my own style with their innovative work.

 I am pleased to have been selected to join the British Racing Drivers Club (BRDC) SuperStars driver development programme from 2017.
 The SuperStars programme, now in its tenth year, has been instrumental in supporting over sixty drivers including Renault F1’s Jolyon Palmer, GT star Jonny Adam and British Touring Car champion Andrew Jordan to acquire the multifaceted skills required of today’s professional driver.
 The BRDC has a long track record in training young British drivers, helping to round out their off track skills, and so having their support and resources available this year is fantastic.
 Moving up to SuperStars is a great recognition of the progress I made in 2016 and I’m appreciative of the BRDC’s decision to select me.